md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Smart city initiatives.
 * Strong investment in emerging technologies.

-The UAE demonstrates how strategic government leadership can accelerate AI adoption and digital transformation.
+The UAE demonstrates how strategic government leadership can accelerate AI adoption and digital transformation [65–67].

 ### Lessons for Bangladesh